Mizuno Wave Sky 5: As premium as you can get

 The midsole anatomy: "A luxury, heavy-duty sports sedan"

 The Wave Sky has a three-part midsole.
-On the top-most layer, a lighter version of the U4ic X is embedded for stability.
-Below it, Mizuno's ENERZY CORE sits, boosting responsiveness.
-And on the bottom-most layer, there's the ENERZY FOAM, generating a balance between firmness, softness, and energy return.
+On the top-most layer is a lighter version of the U4ic X is embedded.
+Below it is Mizuno's ENERZY CORE sits.
+And on the bottom-most layer, there's the ENERZY FOAM.
 For reference, the ENERZY FOAM can feel like Skechers Hyper Burst foam.

 Altogether, they create a lively, shock-absorbent, stable, and comfortable ride that doesn't inhibit the natural movement of the foot.